CalvinGregory/microUSV/README.md

 ```

 #### Build the CVSensorSimulator
-Navigate to the CVSensorSimulator directory, make the build script executable, then run the script.
+Navigate to the CVSensorSimulator directory then run the script.

 ```
 $ cd microUSV/CVSensorSimulator
-$ chmod +x build.sh
 $ ./build.sh
 ```